 We include these examples to illustrate the construction of specifications of modules by automata.
+Some of these examples were previously incorrectly specified by trace assertions in the literature.

-In this process, we find it very useful to draw partial state graphs for the examples we study.
-To further simplify the figures, we omit the outputs and show only the transitions of the underlying semiautomata.
-These help in deriving the formal definitions and in checking whether all cases have been considered.
+We find it very useful to draw partial state graphs of the semiautomata we study.
+They help in deriving the formal definitions and in checking whether all transitions have been considered.